BreadCircuses/OutfitRobot/README.md

 ## 17 994 159 309

-Kate wants to unsee this number.
+Kate would rather unsee this number.
 She needs help.

 Her better self comes to the rescue.